Ariel-Yu/database-kubernetes/linux/commands.md

 ### System processes

 > `ps aux`
+- See all the processes on the system using BSD syntax
   - ps: processes status from /proc file
   - a = show processes for all users
   - u = display the process's user/owner
   - x = also show processes not attached to a terminal

+> `ps -ef`
+- See all the processes on the system using standard syntax

 > `grep Cap /proc/<PID>/status`
 - See the [linux capabilities](https://github.com/torvalds/linux/blob/master/include/uapi/linux/capability.h) of the process with \<PID>